Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Cantor manifolds and asymptotic mapping class groups

 \begin{definition}[Inclusion property] We say that $\mC_{d,r}(O,Y)$ has the {\em inclusion property} if the following holds.
 Let $M$ be a suited submanifold, and $N\subset M$ a connected submanifold that is either suited or the complement of a suited submanifold with at least two boundary spheres.
 Then the homomorphism $\Map(N) \to \Map(M)$ induced by the inclusion map $N\hookrightarrow M$ is injective. \end{definition}

 The next property allows us to ``trim off'' the trivial parts of a mapping class supported on the intersection of two suited submanifolds.

 \begin{definition}[Intersection property] Let $\mC_{d,r}(O,Y)$ be a Cantor manifold with the inclusion property.
 We say that $\mC_{d,r}(O,Y)$ satisfies the {\em intersection property} if, for every suited submanifold $M$, the following holds.
-Let $L_1$ and $L_2$ be disjoint submanifolds, each diffeomorphic to $Y^d$, and such that all but one boundary components of $L_i$ are suited spheres of $M$.
+Let $L_1$ and $L_2$ be disjoint submanifolds, each diffeomorphic to $Y^d$ (not necessarily a piece, see Figure \ref{fig:piece_complex}), and such that all but one boundary components of $L_i$ are suited spheres of $M$.
 Write $M_i$ for the complement of $L_i$ in $M$, and set $N=M_1\cap M_2$.
 Then $\Map(N) = \Map(M_1) \cap \Map(M_2)$.

 \end{definition}

 In the above definition, we are making implicit use of the inclusion property in order to view mapping class groups of submanifolds as subgroups of a given mapping class group.